Pinoy rock: 1990s

-During the start of the decade, The Hayp, Introvoys and AfterImage were among the prominent bands enjoying mainstream recognition.
+During the start of the decade, the Hayp, Introvoys and After Image were among the prominent bands receiving mainstream recognition.
 An underground music scene was already burgeoning in some unknown bars in Manila.
-Red Rocks (which later became Club Dredd), together with Mayric's (Sazi's Music Bar) and Kampo (Yosh in the mid '90s), were the only venues where unsigned bands were allowed to play their own songs.
-Bands were influenced by such genres as power pop, shoegazing, post-punk, alternative rock (Eraserheads, Color It Red, The Youth, Half Life Half Death, Feet like Fins, Advent Call, Alamid, Parokya Ni Edgar), Dominion Gothic, hard rock, heavy metal (Razorback, Askals, Wolfgang, Dahong Palay), hardcore Loads of Motherhood, RDA, punk Philippine Violators, Bad Omen and death metal (Skychurch, Genital Grinder, Death After Birth, Disinterment, Mass Carnage, Savannah's tool, Aroma, Kabaong ni Kamatayan, Barang, WUDS, Yano, Bad Omen, Rumblebelly, Disinterment (Death Metal Philippines), Dethrone, Signos (Cebu City's underground death metal) and Iconoclast.
+Red Rocks (which later became Club Dredd), together with Mayric's (Sazi's Music Bar) and Kampo (Yosh in the mid-'90s), were the only venues where unsigned bands were allowed to play their own songs.
+Bands were influenced by such genres as power pop, shoegaze, post-punk, alternative rock (Eraserheads, Color It Red, the Youth, Half Life Half Death, Feet like Fins, Advent Call, Alamid, Parokya ni Edgar), gothic rock (Dominion), hard rock, heavy metal (Razorback, Askals, Wolfgang, Dahong Palay), hardcore (Loads of Motherhood, RDA), punk (Philippine Violators, Bad Omen) and death metal (Skychurch, Genital Grinder, Death After Birth, Disinterment, Mass Carnage, Aroma, Kabaong ni Kamatayan, Barang, WUDS, Yano, Bad Omen, Rumblebelly, Disinterment, Dethrone, Signos, Infernus, and Iconoclast).

-The late 1980s and early 1990s marked the beginning of what was known as the era of underground rock and progressive music, with NU107.5 playing unknown bands through Francis Brew's "In the Raw".
-It was through this station that many of the prominent and promising rock bands were discovered such as The Breed, GreyHoundz, Slapshock, Sugar Free, Fatal Posporos, Itchy Worms, Peryodiko, Monsterbot, Tanya Markova, Pedicab, and many others.
+The late 1980s and early 1990s marked the beginning of what was known as the era of underground rock and progressive music, with NU107.5 playing unknown bands through Francis Brew's In the Raw.
+It was through this station that many of the prominent and promising rock bands were discovered such as the Breed, GreyHoundz, Slapshock, Sugar Free, Fatal Posporos, Itchyworms, Peryodiko, Monsterbot, Tanya Markova, Pedicab, and many others.
 NU107.5 was the only radio station that played music longer than the standard radio format would allow, as well as soundtracks (The Reel Score).
-Apart from allotting air time to new and known foreign rock bands such as Save Ferris, Veruca Salt, Metallica, Audioslave and Soundgarden etc., it gave full exposure to Filipino groups such as Sugar Hiccup, Eraserheads, Imago, Cynthia Alexander, Parokya ni Edgar, Wolfgang, Razorback, Ciudad, Teeth, Urbandub, Put3ska, Tropical Depression, Rivermaya, Yano, Siakol, and Cheese.
+Apart from allotting air time to new and known foreign rock bands such as Save Ferris, Veruca Salt, Metallica, Firehouse, Bon Jovi, Harem Scarem, Audioslave and Soundgarden etc., it gave full exposure to Filipino groups such as Sugar Hiccup, Eraserheads, Imago, Cynthia Alexander, Parokya ni Edgar, Wolfgang, Razorback, Ciudad, Teeth, Urbandub, Put3ska, Tropical Depression, Rivermaya, Yano, Siakol, and Cheese.
 Its prestigious NU107 Rock Awards honored the Philippine rock industry's best and brightest for 17 years.